zbtolon/customer-portal/cpmanacctmanpw.md

 Support teams also use password tracking if remote access to a system is required.
 User names and passwords are used by Support only when necessary and authorized for ticket resolution.

 Tracking passwords within the customer portal is optional.
-Any user with appropriate permissions can view all passwords that are stored by this tool.
+Any user with appropriate permissions has the ability to view all passwords that are stored by this tool.
 User and password information are manually tracked so they are not automatically synced with a device or its software.
 Therefore, be sure to update the password tracking tool at the same time you update users and passwords on devices and software.
 Use the following steps to add a user to the password tracking tool.

 1. Access the customer portal by using your unique credentials.
 2. Select **Devices** > **Manage** > **Passwords** from the menu.